Spinwave Laser (Maser actually)

-It may be easiest to explain this with a comparison between a simple traditional laser and a simple spin wave laser (magnon laser).
+It may be easiest to explain this with a comparison between a simple traditional laser and a simple spin wave laser (maser actually).

 In a traditional laser, photons (discrete amounts of energy in the form of electromagnetic waves) are emitted when electrically charged particles move in step transitions from a location of higher potential energy to a location of lower potential energy.
 The amount of energy emitted as photons equals the difference in energy states.
 These events are stimulated to occur by other photons such that the emitted photons are in phase with the stimulating photons.
 These in turn stimulate more and more photons to be released from more charged particles that are in higher energy states as they fall to lower energy states.

 Often electrons in orbitals around atoms are used.
 It is first necessary to have a population of electrons that are in higher energy states awaiting a stimulus to fall to a lower energy state.
 This is called a population inversion.
 There are various ways to get the electrons to move to orbitals that are of a higher energy state.
 One way is the pump in energy in the form of incoherent light, which are just electromagnetic waves of a variety of phases, frequencies and polarizations.
 Many electrons absorb this energy and move to higher energy state orbitals.

 In the particular lasing materials used, these electrons have a natural tendency to fall to an orbital that is a lower energy state for the electrons but not their original lowest energy state.
 This intermediate state is called a metastable state and while in this state an external stimulus can cause the electrons to fall back to their original energy state.
 Now photons can stimulate the electrons to fall and at the same time emit photons themselves.
 These in turn stimulate more and more photons to be emitted.
 The photons are emitted in phase with the stimulating photons such that their amplitudes add together.

 Federation of American Scientists/DOD/Navy/Laser Fundamentals